jactyasociados/sql_curriculum_exercises/03-aggregates.md

 ```

 - Find the average number of calories for each kind of candy and call the name of your column that contains the average `average_calories`.
 You should only select a `kind` that starts with the letter `b` and has an average calories less than `250` Order your output by the kind of candy in ascending order.
 Your ouput should look like this.
+SELECT kind, CAST(AVG(calories) AS INT) AS average_calories FROM snacks WHERE kind LIKE 'b%' GROUP BY kind HAVING AVG(calories) < 250 ORDER BY kind ASC;

 ```sql